saintasia/portfolio/src/pages/project-management/index.md

 <div class="Works__main__txt">

 ##Deliver
 The deliverables included **UI style guide** and a **high-fidelity prototype**.
-Once the color scheme and typography were in place, the elements were put togehter and a prototype supporting main user flows was created.
+Once the color scheme and typography were in place, the elements were put together and a prototype supporting main user flows was created.
 To uncover any inconsistencies and usability flows before moving onto the next step, another round of **user testing** with **2 users** as well as **A/B testing** was held.
 Based on the findings, more tweaks were made to the prototype that you can click through below.

 </div><!-- text end -->
 </div><!-- two col layout end -->